MAVERICK Mondays: Number 18

 THE BOTTOM LINE:

-O'Herlihy debuts impressively, making the lack of exteriors a plus, and Germano produces a twisting, turning script that can stand with most the best of the first three seasons.
-Put it this way: I doubt James Garner would have passed this on to Kelly if it had arrived in 1958.
-It's every bit as satisfying to see haughty Jack Cassidy taken down as it was to see John Dehner's crooked banker get his, and The Art Lovers is one of the best of the final batch of MAVERICK installments.
-In fact, it's one of Jack Kelly's funniest episodes, period. (***1/2 out of four)
+O'Herlihy debuts impressively, actually making the lack of exteriors a plus.
+Germano produces a twisting script that can stand with most the best of the first three seasons.
+If it had been written three years earlier, I doubt if Garner would have passed on this one.
+It's every bit as satisfying to see haughty Jack Cassidy taken down as it was to see John Dehner's crooked banker get his, and The Art Lovers is one of the best of the final batch of MAVERICK installments, minor flaws and all.
+Underrated: one of Jack Kelly's funniest episodes. (***1/2 out of four)

 MAVERICK currently airs Monday through Friday at 1 PM Central/2 PM Eastern without commercial interruption on Encore Westerns.